Reuben9027/kmkss_img_tool/README.md

 ### Parameter 1:

-This will ask for an arc file to be extracted to JSON and scfTemp files in JSONextract and SCFextract folders.
+Takes an arc file to be extracted to JSON and scfTemp files in JSONextract and SCFextract folders.
-This will also make tmp.list files which will list all scf file names based on the arc file.
+This also make tmp.list files which will list all scf file names based on the arc file.

 ### Parameter 2:

-This will ask for a folder cotaining JSON files and convert it to scf Files and be saved on SCFconvert
+Takes folder directory cotaining JSON files and convert it to scf Files and be saved on SCFconvert

 ### Parameter 3:

-Will ask for folder containing SCF files to be converted to ARC file
+Takes folder directory containing SCF files to be converted to ARC file
 Filename: SCF_to_ARC.ARC

 ### Parameter 5:

-Will ask for IMG file to be conveted to arc File
+Takes an IMG file to be conveted to arc File
 Filename: IMG_to_ARC.ARC

 ### Parameter 6:

-Will ask for ARC file to be converte to IMG file
+Takes an ARC file to be converte to IMG file
 Filename: ARC_to_IMG.IMG